Blog

 Natural sources of electrolytes

-To enrich your drink with electrolytes , you can definitely add coconut water , lemon or banana , which will not only contain calcium, magnesium and potassium, but will also add flavor to your drink.
+To enrich your drink with electrolytes , you can add coconut water , lemon or banana , which will not only contain calcium, magnesium and potassium, but will also add flavor to your drink.
 Coconut water is naturally rich in potassium, while lemon and banana will provide calcium, magnesium and other essential minerals.
 However, these ingredients increase the amount of sugar in the drink.

 Natural sugars